 (e) A description of the steps the service coordinator or family will take to assist the child and family in securing any and all services which are identified as needed to achieve outcomes, but are not currently being provided;

-(f) The projected and actual start dates for the initiation of each early intervention service and the anticipated duration of each service; and
+(f) The projected start dates for the initiation of each early intervention service and the anticipated duration of each service; and

 (g) The name of the service coordinator, who is responsible for ensuring the implementation of the early intervention services identified on a child's IFSP and coordination with other agencies and individuals serving the child.